sauxpa/starter-academic/content/post/interview_b4h/index.md

 ---
-title: Obesity surgery: machine learning to personalise patient follow-up (in French)
+title: Machine learning to personalise patient follow-up after obesity surgery (in French)
 subtitle:

 # Summary for listings and search engines